They were ex-fishermen mostly, but to say they’d chosen a safer life ashore would be a lie.

 They saved the lives of many sailors.
 But in 1903, for the first time ever, they came to the aid of aviation too.

 Orville and Wilbur Wright would conquer the air with ingenuity, determination, and patience.
-But they couldn’t have done it without the men of the Kitty Hawk Life Saving Station – history’s first ground crew.
+But they couldn’t have done it without the men of the Kill Devil Hills Life Saving Station – history’s first ground crew.

 It was one of them, Surfman John T. Daniels, who took that most famous aviation photo of all.